 Other risks: Do the NOACs have the same long-term problems as warfarin (Coumadin), i.e., microbleeds in the brain, hemorrhagic stroke, early dementia, etc.?

 We don’t know yet.
-The NOACs haven’t been around long enough to determine their side effects.
+The NOACs haven’t been around long enough to determine their long-term side effects.
 But intuitively one would expect so.
 (The recent spate of ads from lawyers seeking clients who have been harmed by NOACs would seem to lead to this conclusion.)

 Anticoagulants Protect You and Give Peace of Mind